icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

 A timestamp is a 64 bit integer which counts the number of OSTicks since 2000/01/01 at 00:00.

 OSTicks increase at a rate of exactly 40,500,000 per second.
 This is 1/12 of the 486 MHz clockrate of the Gekko CPU.
-It is also 1/4 of 162,000,000, an important value stored as a word at address 800000f8 and which is loaded and right-shifted by 2 frequently during calculations involving the timestamp.
+It is also 1/4 of 162,000,000, which is an important value stored as a word at address 800000f8.
+The value at this address is frequently loaded and right-shifted by 2 during calculations involving the timestamp.

-The function `OSTicksToCalendarTime` takes as parameters the timestamp and an object to write results to.
-The data which is pulled out of the timestamp is as follows:
+The function `OSTicksToCalendarTime` takes 2 parameters:

+- The timestamp (something like `00615b390fb0dcef`)
+- An `OSCalendarTime` object to write results to.

+Time information is generated from the timestamp and written to the `OSCalendarTime` object which has the following structure:

 | Offset | Type | Description             |
 | ------ | ---- | ----------------------- |